darthdeus/comfy/README.md

 # Design goals & philosophy

 - Heavy focus on ergonomics and productivity.
 - No magic.
+The code does what it looks like it does.
-- Targeted at 2D games.
+- Targeted at simple games, currently only 2D.
 - Opinionated and useful defaults.
 - **Simple** immediate mode APIs for almost everything.
 - Exposed internals for when you need more.
-Nothing is private.
+Almost all struct fields are public, comfy doesn't keep things away from its user.
 - Reasonable compile times.
 Comfy is slower to compile than macroquad, but we want to avoid things getting out of hand.
-End users are not going to be required to use any proc macros.
+End users are not going to be required to use any proc macros to use comfy.
 - Global variables are nice.
 Comfy uses a lot of them.
 - Typing less is nice.
 Comfy has a single context object that gets passed around everywhere.
 - Constraints are nice.
 Comfy wants to be used for a lot of games, but not all of them.
+- `RefCell`'s are nice.
+Comfy uses them a lot to work around partial borrows.
+  We tried doing things without them multiple times, it was more painful.

 # Non-goals

-- 3D support.
-While it's entirely possible to extend the renderer to handle 3D, it is an intentional feature to not even attempt this.
-There is a lot of complexity that comes with 3d models, materials, skeletal animations, etc. If you need this complexity, comfy is not for you.
+- AAA 3D support.
+While it's entirely possible to extend the renderer to handle 3D, this was intentionally not done yet.
+There is a lot of complexity that comes with 3d models, materials, skeletal animations, etc. Comfy may grow to support simple 3d games in the future, but it is extremely unlikely it'll ever attempt to be competitive with big 3D engines.
+We want to make sure that the stuff we have works well and is usable before adding lots more complex features.
 - ECS based engine.
 While comfy does embed [hecs](https://docs.rs/hecs) and provides some helpers for using it, it is by no means required or even optimal for most cases.